django-cms/django-filer/docs/validation.rst

 Validation hooks
 ----------------

-Uploaded files are validated by their mime-type.
-The two bundled validators reject any ``text/html`` file and sanitize files with the mime type ``image/svg+xml``.
+Uploaded files are validated by their MIME type.
+The two bundled validators reject any ``text/html`` file and sanitize files with the MIME type ``image/svg+xml``.
 Both HTML and SVG files are dangerous since they are executed by a browser without any warnings.